 Hallmarked In 1937

-Hallmarked in London, 1937 by Omar Ramsden, this exceptional, Sterling Silver Tray, is in the arts and crafts style, with rivets around the border, and a hand hammered finish.
+Hallmarked in London in 1937 by Omar Ramsden, this exceptional, Sterling Silver Tray, is in the arts and crafts style, with rivets around the border, and a hand hammered finish.
 The tray is a very rare piece by Ramsden, with not many items of this size and quality available.
-The tray measures 2.75 inches (7cm) tall, by 28 inches (71cm) from handle to handle, and weighs 198 troy ounces (6158g).
+The tray measures 2.75 inches (7cm) tall, by 28 inches (71cm) from handle to handle, by 18.5 inches (47cm) deep, and weighs a hefty 198 troy ounces (6158g).

 £19,750ADD TO BASKET MORE PHOTOS